skillrepos/ai-security-full/labs.md

 <br><br>

 11. (Optional) Threat models change as the system changes.
-Open `architecture.json`, find the `account_tool` component, and change its `"handles_pii"` value from `true`... or add a brand-new component such as `{"id": "audit_log", "type": "datastore", "trust_zone": "internal", "handles_pii": true}` to the components list.
+Open `architecture.json`, find the `account_tool` component, and change its `"handles_pii"` value from `true` to `false`... or add a brand-new component such as `{"id": "audit_log", "type": "datastore", "trust_zone": "internal", "handles_pii": true}` to the components list.
 Save, then re-run `python threat_model.py` and watch the scores, rankings, and both deliverables update.

 <br><br>